esphome/esphome-docs/components/api.rst

          });
        </script>

-4. Stop Home Assistant - this is necessary for the entity registry changes not to become overriden.
+4. Stop Home Assistant - this is necessary for the entity registry changes not to become overridden.

 5. Convert the Entity Registry file above using the "Convert Entity Registry Button", and override the ``.storage/core.entity_registry`` file with the new contents.